Kunlong1994/lab3/Lab-04.md

 ## Part E. Make it your own

 Now modify this set up to make this your own design.
+You can use a different paper template, you can set the design in a particular setting, you can enact a mini puppet show.
 If your design involves having someone controlling the puppet in real time, please film that happening.
 Otherwise, film the puppet performing it's moves.
 * a.
 Make a video of your final puppet.*